w3f/polkadot-spec/docs/sect-finality.md

 have already progressed, but BEEFY needs to first finalize the mandatory block of the older session.

-While its useful to finalize non-mandatory block frequently, in good networking conditions BEEFY may end up finalizing each and every block GRANDPA finalized block.
+While it is useful to finalize non-mandatory blocks frequently, in good networking conditions BEEFY may end up finalizing each and every block GRANDPA finalized block.
 Practically, with short block times, it's going to be rare and might be excessive, so it's suggested for implementations to introduce a `min_delta` parameter which will limit the frequency with which new rounds are started.
 The affected component of the formula would be:
 `best_beefy + MAX(min_delta, NEXT_POWER_OF_TWO(...))`, so we start a new round only if the
-power-of-two component is greater than the min delta.
+the power-of-two component is greater than the min delta.
 Note that if `round_number > best_grandpa` the validators are not expected to start any round.

 ### -sec-num- BEEFY Light Client {#id-light-client-beefy-1}